In-Kind Donations: Your All-Inclusive Guide

 What is an in-kind donation?

-An in-kind donation is a non-monetary gift of a product or service to a nonprofit from an individual, a business, or a corporation.
-It can be tangible – clothing, books, bicycles – or intangible – yard work, massage services, pro bono legal work (without charge).
+An in-kind donation is a non-monetary gift of a product or service to a nonprofit from an individual, a business or a corporation.
+It can be tangible – clothing, books, bicycles – or intangible – yard work, massage services, pro bono (without charge) legal work.
 In-kind donations help you provide goods and services that would otherwise be prohibitively expensive.
-Plus they can free up your budget for the stuff that you have to spend money on – like compensating your hardworking employees!
+Plus they can free up your budget for the stuff that you have to spend money on – like compensating hardworking staff and keeping the lights on!

 What should you ask for?

+Find a corporation to give some stuff to you!
+Easy as that, right?
+Great, but you’re not the first person, or probably even the 100th person – to ask.
+Competition is fierce among nonprofits seeking in-kind donations from corporations.
+So vet your requests carefully to save yourself time.
+Make a list of potential donors whose goods and services align with your mission.
+For example, if your nonprofit runs after-school sports programs, reach out to sporting goods stores.
+If your org exposes kids to music, call around to music stores and see if you can secure some musical instruments, or free/discounted lessons.
+Ditto with art, art supplies and/or art lessons.
 The important thing is to do some research on the companies before you make your request.
-Peruse their websites to see what organizations or causes they’ve donated to in the past.
+Peruse their websites and online publications to see what organizations or causes they’ve donated to in the past.
 And lean on the fine folks you work with!
 Maybe some of your staff or board members have connections with local businesses.
 Don’t you often hear nonprofit leaders say something along these lines: “Oh, I have a friend who works at Corporation, so they donated 100 of these awesome widgets.”
 Use your connections, and start with your in-house ones when seeking in-kind donations.

 Whom should you ask for an in-kind contribution?